The Beverly Hills Hotel

 The Polo Lounge has been known as the epicentre of power dining in LA and the preferred place to be for legendary stars and Hollywood deal-makers.
 It was established in the 1930s and was named after the polo fields on which it was built.

 Our legendary pool opened in 1938 as ‘The Sand and Pool Club’, complete with sand to make it feel like a true beach club.

-Our famous Martinique banana leaf wallpaper was created in 1942 exclusively for the hotel by decorator Don Loper.
+Our famous Martinique® banana leaf wallpaper was created in 1942 by heritage Southern California textile brand CW Stockwell, and selected by famed designer Don Loper in 1949 to adorn the walls of the newly renovated and redesigned hotel.
 It now enjoys iconic status as one of the most recognisable wallpapers in the world and has starred in several films.

 The hotel was first painted its distinctive pink back in 1948, to complement the sunset and popular country style of the time.
 The hotel has been known as the ‘Pink Palace’ ever since.

 The Crescent Wing was built in 1949 and designed by renowned architect Paul R. Williams, along with the reimagined Polo Lounge, Fountain Coffee Room and the lobby.

 Paul R. Williams created our famous logo in the 1950s, developing a bespoke font which has since been trademarked to protect its distinctive style.
 In his honour, we also have a suite named after him.

 The hotel closed for refurbishment in 1992, and in 1993 it officially became a Dorchester Collection hotel.
 Following a major restoration, it successfully reopened in 1995.